MIT Office of Engineering Outreach ProgramsLearn more at: oeop.mit.edu

 - Recommendation Requests (REQUIRED)

-- Essays (5 REQUIRED, 1 OPTIONAL; see below for more information)
+- Short answer questions (5 REQUIRED, 1 OPTIONAL; see below for more information)

 Test scores are NOT required for submitting your application.
 Our admissions process is holistic, considering numerous factors and information shared in all sections of your application.
 While test scores are not required to submit an application, we do also consider test scores in this admissions process.
 We strongly encourage applicants to submit scores from one standardized test (SAT I, PSAT, ACT Aspire/PLAN, or ACT).
 Including test scores will give us more information by which to review an application and a more complete picture of the applicant.
 In order for test scores to be available to you in time for the submission deadline, tests would have to be taken during or prior to the fall semester.
 You should refer to the collegeboard or ACT websites to determine test dates and score release dates.

-- Essay 5: If you could develop, invent, or innovate anything to change the world for the better or improve the lives of others, what would it be, and why?
+- Short answer question 5: The STEM field uses science, technology, engineering and/or math to understand more about the world around us and to solve problems.
+If you could develop, invent, or innovate anything to change the world for the better using STEM, what would it be and why?

 The application requires three recommendations that must be completed using a unique online form.
 The recommendations must be completed by a math teacher (from a pure math course, such as Algebra, Calculus, Trigonometry, or Geometry), science teacher (from a natural science course, such as Biology, Chemistry, and Physics), and school counselor or administrator (from someone who has access to the student's transcript, test scores and academic record).
 Engineering or computer science teachers should only be used if you do not have a math or science teacher from this year or last year who fits the above descriptions.
 Each recommender gains access to their account and the recommendation form after the students submit their recommendation requests.
 Students must submit recommendation requests by February 1 at 7:59 PM EST via the online application portal.
 Students will not be able to submit the application until recommendations have been requested.
 See below for additional information about the recommenders and the materials they will be required to submit: